-With market research you identify the market for your company.
-It shows you how to be different from the competition, who your potential customers are and how to bring these customers to your business.
+With market research, you identify the market position of your company.
+It offers a lot of information that, together with your market analysis, can lead to concrete plans.
+For example, it shows you how to distinguish yourself from the competition, who potential customers are, and how you bring these customers into your company.

-> Do it yourself or outsource it?
+Do it yourself or outsource it?

-> How do you perform market research?Market research consists of a number of researches and analyses that are interrelated.
+How do you perform market research?Market research consists of multiple studies and analyses that are interrelated.
 The total shows how you can conquer the market with your company.

-> - Identify the developments within the sector in which you operate, by means of an industry survey (in Dutch).
+- Identify the developments within the sector in which you operate by using an industry analysis.
 This will give you insight into the feasibility of your idea.

-> - Gather information about your main competitors so you can distinguish yourself.
-Perform a competition analysis (in Dutch).
+- Gather information about your main competitors so you can distinguish yourself.
+Perform a competitor analysis.

-> - Identify opportunities and threats around your company through an environmental analysis (in Dutch).
+- Identify opportunities and threats around your company through an environmental analysis (in Dutch).
 Then you know how ideal the conditions are for your company.

-> - Research the experiences and wishes of your existing customers on the basis of a customer satisfaction survey.
+- Research the experiences and wishes of your existing customers based on a customer satisfaction survey.
 This way you know whether you can optimize your product or service.
 After all, happy customers generate new customers.

-> - Research how your potential target group sees your company and check if this corresponds to the desired image of your company.
+- Research how your potential target group sees your company and check if this corresponds to the desired image of your company.

 More and more target groups find it important that a company operates sustainably.
 Is a green image important to your customers or staff?
 Read what sustainability (in Dutch) means for your company.